Skip to main content

 • AI Strategy Metrics: Real-time signals that confirm direction, calculate risk/reward, measure structure, and estimate time-to-target.

-These metrics appear throughout the platform — as columns in screeners, filters in profiles, tags in setup viewers, and overlays in Alpha Charts.
+These metrics appear throughout the platform — as columns in screeners, filters in profiles, and overlays in Alpha Charts.

 They provide a consistent way to evaluate whether a ticker is: